Got a firewall? Use it.

 On a self-managed server, yes, unless it is already installed.
 On shared hosting, the host normally controls fail2ban.
 WPf2b supplies the WordPress-side events and the filter patterns; fail2ban itself is the server component that applies bans.

-You can still install the plugin, but the banning side depends on the host.
-They control the firewall and the fail2ban service, so you’ll need to ask support whether they can enable or already support WPf2b filters.
-If they cannot, the plugin can still log events, but the firewall bans will not happen on that host.
+You don’t need shell or root access to install WPf2b, but firewall bans depend on the host.
+They control the firewall and the fail2ban service, so you’ll need to ask whether they support WPf2b filters.

 Yes.
 WPf2b supports MU use, and Site Health includes checks to help catch common deployment mistakes.
 It is a good fit for managed fleets where the security baseline should not depend on each site administrator leaving a normal plugin active.